OlgaSeleznova/VoyageVocab/README.md

 # VoyageVocab.
 Language Learning assistant for travellers

 ## Introduction
-In this pet project I combined my main passions: AI, languages and traveling.
+In this project, I combined my main passions: AI, languages and travelling.
-While plannning a trip, I like to learn a few phrases to feel more comfortable while interracting with locals.
+While planning a trip, I like to learn a few phrases to feel more comfortable while interacting with locals.
 The tool was built using the following technologies: Ollama for content generation, Whisper for speech recognition and Gradio to build simple and interactive UI.

 ## Installation
 Create a new environment (I prefer conda):